SmritiGoyal/rtat-optimization/docs/deck.md

 - Reallocate stronger engineers to high-delay segments
 - Prioritize Urban / Rural Premier Partner and ASD
-- The **biggest reducible lever** — *85K improvable annually under conservative benchmarks across the top 10 segments*
+- The **biggest reducible lever** — *the engineer-deployment segments carry ~71K of the ~100K tier-elevation-improvable cases identified across 2023-2025 (an upper-bound estimate, ~33K/yr, not a forecast)*

 **Recommendation 2 — Parts Logistics Second**